emarock/proxy-pac-proxy/README.md

 ## Limitations

- * Only supports Basic Authentication
+ * Only supports BASIC Authentication

  * Only slightly more secure than storing credentials in environment variables.
 With basic authentication Base64-encoded passwords are